sanjitc/Cloud-Pak-for-Data/What's-New/5.0/Features-Improvements-5.0.md

 c) **New property for the Microsoft SQL Server connection** -  You can now use an Azure Active Directory username and password for authentication.

 d) **LDAP authentication** - Apache Impala connection can now use LDAP authentication for another way of verifying access to the connection.

+### IBM IBM Knowledge Catalog
+a) **Import, enrich, and assess the quality of data from additional data sources:**
+   - Apache Impala
+   - SAP OData
+   - SingleStoreDB

+b) **Enhanced export of the lineage graph to PDF** - You can now export your lineage graph to an interactive PDF, that includes detailed information, such as:
+   - Canvas summary
+   - Time and date stamp
+   - Details of each asset
+   - Column lineage

+c) **New storage for profiling results** - Profiling results are now stored in an internal PostgreSQL database instead of the asset-files service.
+To retain profiling results after an upgrade to Cloud Pak for Data 5.0.3, you must migrate the results to the new storage as a post-upgrade step.

+d) **Bulk edit draft artifacts** -  You can now edit multiple draft artifacts at once.
+Bulk edits are available for secondary category, relationships, tags, stewards, and custom properties.